Mange in Dogs - What Does It Look Like and Is It Contagious to Humans?

 • Ear Scratching: The affected dog may scratch at its ears frequently, sometimes to the point of causing self-inflicted injuries.

-• Foul Odor: A foul-smelling discharge may be present in the ear canal, indicating a possible secondary infection.
+• Foul Odour: A foul-smelling discharge may be present in the ear canal, indicating a possible secondary infection.

 • Crusting and Scabbing: The skin around the ears may develop crusts and scabs due to the constant scratching and irritation.